capensis/canopsis/doc/sakura/TR/tr__configurable.rst

-.. _FR__Configurable:
+.. _TR__Configurable:

 =====================
 Canopsis configurable
 =====================

-This document describes the concept of configurable in Canopsis.
+This document describes the technical solution of configurable in Canopsis.

 .. contents::
    :depth: 2